-As a comprehensive public institution, Montclair State University's patterns of governance, organization, and administration are complex and multilayered, reflecting both the comprehensive nature of the University's mission and the intricate relationships it maintains with a variety of distinct constituencies such as students, faculty, staff, alumni, the state government, and accrediting groups.
+As a comprehensive public institution, Montclair State University's patterns of governance, organization, and administration are complex and multilayered, reflecting both the comprehensive nature of the University's mission and the intricate relationships it maintains with a variety of distinct constituencies such as students, employees, alumni, government, other educational institutions, business and industry, and the larger community.

-Montclair's Board of Trustees exercises the powers and duties necessary for the control and management of University affairs.
+Montclair's Board of Trustees exercises the powers and duties necessary to oversee and guide the managemeht of University affairs.